Whether you’ve been given a research question by your tutor, or you’ve come up with your own topic, you’ll need to:

 Select: When you find a relevant book in the library, look at the other books on the same shelf as they might be useful.
-Read the contents page, the back page and dip into the index.
+Read the contents page, the back page and scan through the index.
 You want to know whether the book is accessible and relevant to you, and which sections are worth reading before you borrow it.

 Beyond: Did you know that we can help you to access other libraries too?
 If there’s a book you want but we don’t have it, you might be able to request a copy from another library.
-You should also check to see whether you can use the SCONUL Access scheme to visit a university library closer to you, if this is convenient.
+If convenient, you can check to see whether you can use the SCONUL Access scheme to visit a university library closer to you.

 At the bottom of the page we've shared our 'all about academic journals' YouTube playlist, in which we show you what a journal looks like and how to find articles in journals.